 What causes MRSA infection in a child?

-A child normally has many germs on his or her skin and in nasal passages.
-About a third of people in the U.S. carry the MRSA bacteria.
-Many people with MRSA don’t know it.
+Children normally have many germs on their skin and in nasal passages.
 These germs normally don’t cause a problem.
-But MRSA can cause an infection if a child’s skin gets scratched or cut, or his or her immune system is weak.
+But MRSA can cause an infection if a child’s skin gets scratched or cut, or their immune system is weak.
 The infection may be a small blister, multiple blisters, or a boil of the skin, or it may spread into the bloodstream and cause widespread problems.

 MRSA infections were first seen mostly in hospitals and nursing homes.
 MRSA infections are still most common in a hospital.
 But as more people carry MRSA on their skin and in nasal passages, the risk for infection outside healthcare places is higher.